 “But you said there was no danger nowadays!
 Why does this matter, then?”
 I can hear you ask.

-Even if we never use these traits to protect our tribe from a woolly mammoth or to protect our loved ones from invading Mongols, we can still exercise these traits in our daily lives, and thus gain a sense of meaning.
+Even if we never use these traits to protect our tribal group from a woolly mammoth or to protect our loved ones from invading Mongols, we can still exercise these traits in our daily lives, and thus gain a sense of meaning.

 Strength is an integral part of being a man—it’s one of the most fundamental biological differences between us and women.
 Without strength, nothing else really matters; without strength, there would be no civilization.
 The Way of Men is to be strong.